 The cause of the leak was found to be improper below grade waterproofing.
 The waterproofing system that was installed included a “loose laid” sheet membrane, not a fully bonded membrane as called for in the original designs for the unit.
 Deficiencies were found in the sheet membrane such as open seams, splits and cuts.
 Once the sheet membrane was breached, water traveled under the membrane to any crack or opening in the structural slab allowing the water to leak into the building.
 In addition, the existing drainage board that was designed to funnel water away from the unit was clogged with clay prohibiting it from functioning properly.

 In order to stop the leak and effectively prevent future problems, the entire plaza area needed to be excavated to remove the existing membrane and replace it with a new fully adhered, liquid applied waterproofing membrane system.

-Considering the magnitude of the project, hospital management selected the PREMIER Engineered Systems delivery method to complete the work.
-Premier Engineered Systems combines ’s engineering expertise and Construction Services Group (CSG) capabilities as a design/build delivery.
+Considering the magnitude of the project, hospital management selected the PREMIER Engineered Projects delivery method to complete the work.
+Premier Engineered Projects combines engineering expertise and Construction Services Group (CSG) capabilities as a design/build delivery.

 The unit was located directly below the Emergency Room entrance.
 To complete the construction, the entire parking lot and drive needed to be excavated, requiring the entrance to be at least partially closed to the public.
 The hospital had a tenant eager rent the space, so management decided to close the Emergency Room entrance completely and re-route traffic around the site giving CSG full access to the area.
 The team had 45 days to complete the project.
 CSG worked seamlessly with StructureTec to complete the construction plans according to schedule.